 Facebook: With 2 billion daily users, Facebook is one of the most powerful ways to reach patients.
-Even if your target population is on the older side, Facebook may still be the right fit – 62% of Americans age 65 and older use Facebook.
+Even if your target audience is on the older side, Facebook may still be the right fit – 62% of Americans age 65 and older use Facebook.
 Facebook’s ad platforms allow you to target users by detailed interest and demographic information, as well as create lookalike audiences based on email lists you already have.

 The pros of using Facebook include its wide reach and variety of ad types, including link ads, banner ads, video ads, and carousel ads.
-It also has robust targeting options.
+It also has robust targeting and retargeting options.
 Downsides include Facebook’s limits on targeting personal attributes in your ad copy, and the potential to reach many patients who may not be interested in your trial.
 It’s also no secret that Facebook has received negative press lately about its privacy guidelines, which may lead users to distrust the posts they see on the site.
 Our guide on how to use Facebook for clinical trial patient recruitment has more tips for getting the most out of this platform.

 Paid Search: Google AdWords and Bing Ads, two channels for paid search, are also popular ways to reach patients.
 Through these ads, you can connect with patients who are searching for clinical trial opportunities, or who have other questions about their condition.